 In the modern game, though, matchday revenue is only a slither of total income, and local support is dwarfed by global television deals and vast sponsorship packages.

 Being well-supported holds some weight when we’re looking at the size of a club, but that significance has dwindled as the sport has globalised.
+Fandom has evolved massively in the Premier League era.

 Revenue

-Money is the clearest way to compare teams on ‘size’.
-Revenue tables show us which club is ‘biggest’ in a financial sense.
 While it might not be how a lot of fans want to resolve a debate about a club’s ‘size’, it’s certainly the most straight forward.

 This view effectively wipes out teams that aren’t competing right now.
 History and local support are near-irrelevant compared to the revenues generated at the top of the game.

 With the influence of TV money and sponsors, it is massively biased towards teams in the top flight too.
+Are a team playing their first two Premier League seasons really much bigger than a sleeping giant in the Championship?

 Current Success